Your Place in the Framework

 Adjustments to and expansions of programs of study will emerge as states pursue long-term implementation of the Framework, and instructors are encouraged to start using the Framework when opportunities for program change emerge.
 Advance CTE is partnering with national organizations connected to CTE to cocreate and share resources providing guidance on Framework implementation and creative, responsive program of study design.

-• Adjust and align the content of local CTE programs to meet the needs of the labor market and regionally specific talent pipelines.
+• Adjust and align local CTE program curriculum and experiences to align to the Framework, encourage cross-disciplinary learning and delivery, and meet the needs of the labor market and regionally specific talent pipelines.

 • Engage with local employers to support advisory boards, work-based learning, curriculum and resource development, and other connections to the workforce.

-• Develop work-based learning experiences that span multiple Career Clusters to build both foundational and sector-specific skills and align language and messaging between education and industry partners.
+• Develop work-based learning experiences that span multiple Career Clusters to build both foundational and sector-specific skills.

 School Counselors & Career Advising Professionals